 Why do we need this research?

-We recently launched our online ‘Planning for Pregnancy’ tool to give women information about how to have a healthy pregnancy.
-Women are asked to give information about their current health.
-This information includes things like their age, weight and height, whether they drink alcohol or use drugs, and if they had complications in a previous pregnancy.
+Tommy’s recently launched an online ‘Planning for Pregnancy’ tool to give women information about how to have a healthy pregnancy.
+Women are asked to give information about their current health, including things like their age, weight and height, whether they drink alcohol or use drugs, and if they had complications in a previous pregnancy.

 What difference will this project make?